Cernenc/Starfound/README.md

 - Spinnote -> creates a reflector for x seconds which deflects incoming projectiles
 - Powernote -> activates automatically when collected.
 Activates "Power of friendship"

-##State behaviour / Statemachine
+## State behaviour / Statemachine
-Every playable character as well as every enemy share one trait: they all act under the same [statemachine](https://github.com/Cernenc/Starfound/blob/main/Assets/Script/Statemachine/Statemachine.cs).
-The statemachine controls the different behaviours of a character; first enter the state for different setups (called one time) -> execute the current state (through (Fixed)-Update) -> exit the current state and enter a new one
+Every playable character as well as every enemy share one trait: they all act under the same [statemachine](https://github.com/Cernenc/Starfound/blob/main/Assets/Script/Statemachine/Statemachine.cs).<br />
+The statemachine controls the different behaviours of a character; first enter the state for different setups (called one time) -> execute the current state (through (Fixed)-Update) -> exit the current state and enter a new one. <br />
 Only one behaviour at a time can be run by a character/enemy.
 The [bee](https://github.com/Cernenc/Starfound/blob/main/Assets/Script/Enemies/Bees/States/BeeDefaultState.cs) shows an empty state class.